JustToTryModels/NVIDIA/README.md

 ## 🔍 Key Exploratory Data Analysis (EDA) Insights

-Before forecasting, deep analysis of the historical data revealed several crucial characteristics of NVDA stock:

 ### 1. Deceptive Stability & "Fat Tails"
 The distribution of daily returns is clustered tightly near zero, making the stock look stable on an average day.
 However, the distribution has **extreme fat tails** and high kurtosis (130.18).
-This means the stock's behavior is actually defined by rare, massive price jumps (both positive and negative)—classic high event-driven risk.
+This means the stock's behavior is actually defined by rare, massive price jumps.

 ### 2. Extreme Volatility
 *   **Daily Volatility:** 3.79%